-Nathan Thomas & Abo Eisa: Shrewsbury Town sign wingers from Sheffield United and Wealdstone
+Sam Jones, Nathan Thomas & Abo Eisa: Shrewsbury Town sign trio on deadline day

 - From the section Shrewsbury

-Sheffield United have loaned winger Nathan Thomas to League One side Shrewsbury Town, who have also signed Abo Eisa from Wealdstone FC.
+Shrewsbury have signed midfielder Sam Jones from Grimsby and winger Abo Eisa from Wealdstone, while winger Nathan Thomas has joined from Sheffield United for the rest of the season.

+Jones, 26, joined on a two-and-a-half year deal for an undisclosed fee, and scored 13 goals in 45 Grimsby games.

+Eisa, 23, signed an 18-month contract having scored 12 goals this term.

-Thomas, 23, has scored two goals but made just three appearances for the Blades since his summer move from Hartlepool United.
+Loanee Thomas, also 23, has made just three appearances this season but scored in two of those for the Blades.

-Eisa, also 23, has signed an 18-month contract for an undisclosed fee.

-The brother of Cheltenham striker Mohamed Eisa, he has scored 12 league goals for the Stones this season.
+"I've done it at League Two, I've done it in the Conference, so hopefully I can push on and show that I can do it in League One," Jones said.

 On Thomas, boss Paul Hurst said: "He's very talented and I think he's got that little bit extra.
 He can score special goals maybe when you need that little bit of magic."